microsoft/vscode-spell-check/README.md

 When your cursor is within an error  you can get suggested fixes (or add the word to the ignore list) by hitting `Alt+.`.

-A configuration file is supported to allow for an: ignore words list, custom mapping between error types and VS Code diagnostic types, additional file types to check, changing from English to other languages and support for ignoring entire blocks of text.
+>**Tip:** A configuration file is supported to allow for an: ignore words list, custom mapping between error types and VS Code diagnostic types, additional file types to check, changing from English to other languages and support for ignoring entire blocks of text.

-## Install
+## Installing the Extension

 Open up VS Code and hit `F1` and type `ext` select install and type `spell` hit enter and reload window to enable.